 - Monty Python and the Holy Grail: Bedivere is the first to be knighted by King Arthur on his journey, and the only one to be seen doing so.

-- In C. S. Lewis's Narnia books
+- In C. S. Lewis's The Chronicles of Narnia books:

 - Sir Apropos of Nothing — guess who?